Obama Dog Sunny Bites White House Guest On Face

 Secret Service Tell-All Calls Bill Clinton White House A ‘Whorehouse…

-While neither the White House nor the Obama family have commented on the incident, Sunny was added to the Obama family in 2013, while Bo was already the Obama family dog when Barack Obama was elected president the first time.
+While neither the White Housem nor the Obama family have commented on the incident, Sunny was added to the Obama family in 2013, while Bo was already the Obama family dog when Barack Obama was elected president the first time.
 Portuguese Water Dogs are not known for aggression, so this attack was considered out of character.
 Portuguese Water Dogs are considered to be good family dogs, and are also a great choice for those with allergies.

 President Obama's dog reportedly bit a family friend: The Obama family's pet dog, an four-year-old Portuguese water… https://t.co/oGZA3qrmZC